Men’s Underwear Fly Types: What You Must Know

 • Streamlined Look: I also like the look of men’s underwear without a pouch.
 It looks modern and sophisticated, especially compared to the vertical fly.
 This has nothing to do with comfort or utility, but for me, it is a benefit of having flyless underwear.

-Like Stealth, these Mack Weldon AIRKNITx briefs don’t have a fly yet the pouch is super comfortable.
+These Mack Weldon AIRKNITx briefs don’t have a fly yet the pouch is super comfortable.

 Cons:

-• Waistband Size: Because you are peeing by pulling your waistband down, a larger waistband will make this process harder.
+• Waistband Size: Since you are peeing by pulling your waistband down, a larger waistband will make this process harder.
 Also, if your pants are tight, there may not be much room to reach up and grab your underwear waistband to pull down.

-Calvin Klein 3-Pack Boxer Briefs - NO Fly
+Puma Performance Boxer Briefs 3-Pack NO Fly

-Last update on 2025-01-27 at 19:39 / Affiliate links / Images from Amazon Product Advertising API
+Last update on 2025-07-15 at 17:32 / Affiliate links / Images from Amazon Product Advertising API

 Button Fly